yadlra/ecologia-rural/README.md

 ## From Forced Disconnection to Mutual Reconnection

+*This is an artistic intervention aided by software and hardware and it is not defined by functionality but the creative engagement of its parts*

-A soil story about milpa ecology, technology and intelligence…
+This is soil story about milpa ecology, technology and ways of knowing.

 The land is a source of identity.
 Land is the solid surface of the Earth.